kyleshevlin/blog/src/posts/published/when-elses-make-your-code-worse/index.md

 slug: "when-elses-make-your-code-worse"
 title: "When `else`s Make Your Code Worse"
 subtitle: "or An Example on How Small Refactors Can Improve Your Code"
+description: "In this article, Kyle Shevlin teaches us how we can simplify the conditional logic of our code by refactoring it without `else` blocks."
 ---

 Recently, I wrote a tweet that got some attention about not needing `else`s in your code.
 Some people got a bit upset about that.
 Here's that tweet.